GOODVOICE

 The Olympic Games have long stood as a symbol of excellence, unity, and the limitless potential of human achievement.
 Reaching billions worldwide, they entertain and inspire generations to strive for greatness.
 Recognizing the transformative power of knowledge in promoting Olympic values and fostering social mobility, the International Olympic Committee (IOC) has made significant investments in establishing the Olympic World Library (OWL).

 The OWL is a comprehensive digital repository that preserves and disseminates Olympic knowledge, serving as a vital resource for education, research, and innovation within the global sports community.
-Hosting over 350,000 documents, including scholarly articles, historical records, and multimedia content, it is one of the most extensive collections of Olympic information available.
+Hosting over 350,000 documents, including scholarly articles, historical records, and multimedia content, and receiving on average 25,000 online visit monthly, it is one of the most extensive collections of Olympic information available.

 While specific financial details of the IOC's investment in the OWL over the past decade are not publicly disclosed, the scale and maintenance of such a vast library reflect a substantial commitment.
 This dedication underscores the IOC's mission to promote excellence, friendship, and respect by providing open access to information that enhances global understanding of the Olympic Movement.